vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 was in March, and I like to have a gap of at least 9 months between doses.

+My sleep overnight from 2026-01-11 to 2026-01-12 was much better, largely because I was able to sleep on my right side putting all my weight on my right shoulder; although the area was still somewhat sore, it was able to handle that load.

+### Urination pattern

+I noticed an increase in the concentratedness of urine on Sunday 2026-01-11 during the day, which might reflect more toxin removal.
+There wasn't much change to the quantity or timing of urination.

+### Holistic fatigue and slight muscle aches through the body

+I experienced a small amount of holistic fatigue on Sunday 2026-01-11, the day after the vaccine, but was mostly able to carry on my work for the day as usual.
+In addition to the tightness in the back of the neck, I also experienced fleeting muscle aches in the rest of the body, to a level comparable with what one would feel after over-exercising those specific muscles.

 ### Symptoms I experienced in previous iterations that I have not experienced yet

-This list was last updated Sunday 2025-01-11 around 12:50 AM:
+This list was last updated Monday 2026-01-12 around 2:17 PM:

-* Holistic fatigue (experienced 2025-03-21)
 * Increased light sensitivity (experienced 2025-03-21 briefly)
 * Increased thirst (experienced 2025-03-21 briefly)
 * Increased hunger (experienced 2025-03-21 briefly)
-* Urination pattern changes (experienced day after 2025-03-21)
 * Fever (not experienced 2025-03-21 or 2024-01-12 but experienced with earlier doses starting with the second dose)
-* Malaise (not experienced 2025-03-21 or 2024-01-12 but experienced with earlier doses starting with the second dose)
+* Malaise (not experienced 2025-03-21 or 2024-01-12 but experienced
+  with earlier doses starting with the second dose) (note that holistic fatigue and slight muscle aches can be considered on the continuum to malaise; if these were stronger, it would feel like malaise)

+## Administrative followup

+### Administrative document updates

+In addition to documenting the vaccine administration in the current file, I completed the updates to the activity tracker, vaccine administrations SQL file, and health profile on the night of the vaccine administration date (2026-01-10) past midnight into 2026-01-11.

+### Physical record updates

+I filed the information leaflet in my health records and updated the digital file for the document list to reflect this.

+I also moved the COVID-19 vaccination record cards out of my critical document pouch and into my health records.
+I don't intend to update these cards further now that the CDC has stopped using them for a few years, and various digital records are available instead (from both Walgreens and CDPH).

+## Resumption of exercise

+Still to be started!